The church spires poked up above the trees, their shelled out sandstone windows lit up by glowing lanterns.

 But once again, it was not the dead we had to worry about, but the living – the wildlife that appeared from the bushes at the edge of the road at night time, ready to dart in front of our car at any moment, threatening to send us to become residents of the most haunted place in Australia.

 Currently, the Port Arthur ghost tour operates daily from 7.30pm and runs for about 90 minutes.
 Bookings are essential.
-To get all the details and to secure your spot visit the official website.
+Grab your ghost tour tickets here.